LucyWhitmore/BrainAGE-Maturation/README.md

 1. Download the model file: UpdatedModels/fit_workflow_combat.rds for baseline model, or UpdatedModels/fit_workflow_combat_followup.rds for follow-up model.

 3. Prepare your own data.
 To make predictions, you should have a file with a column for age, and then columns for the brain features listed in feature_list.txt.
 Make sure your column names match up with the feature list.
 If you need to convert the names of your data columns, there are a few examples contained in the files within this repository.
 For converting from ABCD output, use the code in DataSetup.Rmd [lines 73-287].
-For converting from Freesurfer output, use [code coming soon].
+For converting from Freesurfer output, use FreeSurferSetupBrainAGE.Rmd as a template (in progress, may be a few remaining bugs).

 4. Once you've confirmed your data is in the correct format, run ABCDModel.Rmd (for baseline) or ABCDModelModelTraining_Followup.Rmd (lines 221-304, for follow-up) to get new predictions.